Andy-Huangg/CourseConnect/README.md

 **Database connection issues:**

-- Confirm database connection string is correct in backend `.env`
+- Confirm database connection string is correct in backend `.env` file
+- For Azure SQL Database, ensure your IP address is added to the firewall rules
-- Run `dotnet ef database update` to apply migrations
+- **Only run `dotnet ef database update` if setting up your own local database** - skip this if using the provided Azure database
 - Check that SQL Server is running and accessible

 **WebSocket connection fails:**